-- a. the outcome of the review (Attachment C-4) will be forward to the Aggrieved Student, Faculty Member(s), and Associate Dean for Academic Affairs within five (5) business days - b. within 5 business days of notification outcome of the review (Attachment B-2) that supports a formal grievance hearing, the following data must be submitted to the Chair of the Academic Grievance Committee - i.
+- i.
 The Aggrieved Student is responsible for providing the Chair: - 1.
 Evidence and reasons in support of the Academic Grievance - 2.
 Names of supporting individuals and their written statements in support of the Academic Grievance - 3.
 Any other relevant documents that will be offered in support of the Academic Grievance - ii.
 The Faculty Member(s) is/are responsible for providing the Chair: - 1.
 Evidence in support of the Faculty Member(s) position, (2) names of supporting individuals and their written statements in support of the Faculty Member(s) position - 2.
 Any other documents relevant to the Academic Grievance that will be offered in support of the Faculty Member(s) position - c.
 The rights and obligations of all parties involved are: - i.
 All parties have the right to an Advocate of their choice with whom to consult and from whom to receive assistance in preparation for the hearing.
 The Advocate may attend the meeting as an observer only but will have no voice. - ii.
 All parties have the Right to Discovery to have access to copies of all supporting documents that will be presented at the Academic Grievance Committee hearing - iii.
 All parties have the right to challenge the impartiality of any member of the Academic Grievance Committee.
 A written statement of the challenge must be submitted to the Chair of the Academic Grievance Committee within five (5) business days prior to the scheduled hearing.
 The challenge of impartiality will be reviewed and accepted or denied by the Chair of the Academic Grievance Committee.
 In the event the impartiality of the Chair of the Academic Grievance Committee is challenged the Chair will appoint a temporary Chair from the Academic Grievance Committee faculty members to act on that challenge. - B. Step 2: The Chair will convene the Academic Grievance Committee within five business (5) days receipt of evidence from the Aggrieved Student and the faculty for the purpose of clarifying the Formal Procedure and process for the Academic Grievance Committee hearing. - a.
 Each member of the Academic Grievance Committee and the support staff will be required to sign a Statement of Impartiality and Confidentiality (Attachment C).
-If any member is unable to sign this statement, he/she will automatically be disqualified from participation in the Academic Grievance Committee hearing and another faculty/student member will be appointed by the Chair of the Faculty Assembly.
+If any member is unable to sign this statement, he/she will automatically be disqualified from participation in the Academic Grievance Committee hearing and another faculty/student member will be appointed by the Chair of the Faculty Assembly. - b.

-b.
 A total of 4 members (faculty and student representatives) constitute a quorum of the Grievance Committee.
-All committee members have voice and vote.
-The chair of the committee has voice but only votes to break a tie.
+All committee members have a voice and vote.
+The chair of the committee has a voice but only votes to break a tie. - c.

-- c.
 Advocate and Ombudsperson are observers and do not have voice or vote. - d.
-Supporting individuals have voice but not vote.
+Supporting individuals have a voice but not vote.

 C. Step 3: The Chair will designate a date and time for the formal hearing of the Academic Grievance Committee and communicate such to all parties involved.
-Every effort will be made to accommodate the schedules the Aggrieved Student and members of the committee in planning the formal hearing; however, the formal grievance must be processed in the semester following the issuance of the grade in dispute.
+Every effort will be made to accommodate the schedules of the Aggrieved Student and members of the committee in planning the formal hearing; however, the formal grievance must be processed in the semester following the issuance of the grade in dispute.